An intricate quantum statistical effect and the foundation of quantum mechanics: The bidirectional big-bang / big-crunch scenario

-No ,,fine tuning`` is involved as no big number is created dynamically.
+It also holds for the overlap of the unitarily evolved states just before and just after this ,,border'' state of maximum extend.
+No ,,fine tuning'' is involved as no big number is created dynamically.
 At the border the extremely extended universe has only a tiny fraction of occupied states.
 So matching is extremely rare.
-Both strongly entangled evolved states should miss common entanglement pairs.
-So coexisting path ways are largely excluded.
+Both strongly entangled evolved states should miss common entanglements simply for statistical reasons.
+Coexisting path ways involving the expanding and contracting phases are practically excluded.

-We assume that for the state of maximum extend one can define something like density function connecting the incoming and outgoing states:
+For the state of maximum extend one can define something like density function connecting the incoming and outgoing states:

-As the Hamiltonian describing the evolution is hermitian $\rho_{\mathrm{max.\, extend}}$ is diagonalizable.
-With the above argument its smallness means that only a single component dominates, i.e. we can just approximate it as:
+As the Hamiltonian describing the evolution involves a Hermitian matrix $\rho_{\mathrm{max.\, extend}}$ is diagonalizable.
+With the dominant state argument its extreme smallness means that typically only a single component dominates, i.e. one can just approximate it as:

 For the total evolution it leaves two factors: